vulsio/gost/README.md

 `gost` has the following features.
 - Build a local copy of Security Tracker
 - A server mode for easy querying
+- Register CVEs to watch list
-- Notify if there is an update
+- Notify if there is an update (E-Mail or Slack)
 - Monitoring metric can be specified (e.g. CVSS Score, Severity, etc.)

 # Usage